PayDock/mobile-sdk-doc/digital-wallet-widgets/zip.md

 ---

 **Note:**
 * The button styles follow Zip's official brand guidelines.
-Refer to the [Zip Partner Portal](https://www.zippartner.co/) for branding guidelines and requirements.
+Refer to the [Zip website](https://zip.co/au) for branding guidelines and requirements.
 * The `cornerRadius` is fixed at 8.0 and cannot be changed to maintain brand compliance.

 ### 6. WidgetLoadingDelegate